-Transition to University involves both opportunities and challenges.
+Starting university study brings both opportunities and challenges.
 A successful transition is important in developing a sense of belonging and better academic adjustment and success.
-The University seeks to facilitate students' successful transition through a wide range of programs and activities.
+The University of Sydney seeks to facilitate students' successful transition through a wide range of programs and activities.

 Orientation activities for both undergraduate and postgraduate students are scheduled at the beginning of each semester.
-Transition support continues throughout the Academic Year within faculties while student support services are available to assist students for the duration of their study.
+Transition support continues throughout the academic year within faculties, while student support services are available to help students throughout their study.

-For more information, visit www.usyd.edu.au/orientation
+For more information visit

+www.usyd.edu.au/current_students/orientation